johnmuir2001/weatherApp/ReadMe.md

 ## Weather App

-Weather app in the terminal using live data from API's and using Node.js
+Weather app using live data from API's using Node.js and Express.js